MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 Installation with Spack (Linux, macOS, HPC) {#install_spack}
 ==========================================================

-\note This document is for reference ONLY (no longer maintained and supported)

 Spack is "A flexible package manager that supports multiple versions, configurations, platforms, and compilers." - [https://spack.io](https://spack.io)